webdevterri/webdevterri/README.md

 My name is Terri.
 I go by **webdevterri**.
 ## What I'm up to
 I'm currently going through Scrimba's Frontend Developers Course and JavaScript Bootcamp, where I'll review HTML and CSS and learn **advanced JavaScript** and **React JS**.
 I highly recommend Scrimba Pro if you want to learn web development!
 I will be posting my own (customized) projects here as repos (possibly deployed).
+I'm also learning other things: Accessibility, UI/UX, Shopify theme developement, etc.
 ## Who am I?
 I'm an idea person.  :thought_balloon:  :thought_balloon:  :thought_balloon: I have tons of ideas (notebooks filled with ideas).
-I imagine working with others remotely through Github to create tools that others will find useful and enjoy.
+I imagine working with others remotely, thanks to the wonderful invention of the internet, to create tools that others will find useful and enjoy.

 <!-- ### Goals & Interests: